 Fig. 3.
 Lectostratotype of the Pontian stage (Upper Miocene) located at the 16th station of "Bolshoy Fountain" within Odessa city.
 Stop 1-2.
-Stratotype of the Kuyalnitsky Regional Stage (Pliocene) It is located in Kryzhanovka village near Odessa.
+Stratotype of the Kuyalnitsky Regional Stage It is located in Kryzhanovka village near Odessa.
 The outcrop is represented by the coastal cliff, estuarine, and estuarine-deltaic deposits overlain by a thick (10-12 m) layer of gray, dense, horizontally layered sandy clays.
 Above there is a 6-meter bundle of sandy, darker, slightly brownish and sometimes clays containing substantial iron.
 Stop 1-3.
 Stratotype of the loess-paleosol formation of Ukraine This stratotype is located on the east shore of Dniestrovsky liman near the village of Roksolany.
 It is a natural outcrop along the slope of the sea and liman at an elevation of 49-51 m above the liman level.
-Twenty horizons of Pleistocene and Eopleistocene loess and paleosols occur in this exposure.
+Twenty horizons of Neopleistocene and Eopleistocene loess and paleosols occur in this exposure.
 According to the paleomagnetic scale, the following horizons correspond to Bruhnes stage (760,000 y BP): modern soil (Holocene); Prichernomorskiy, Dofinovskiy, Bugskiy, Udaiskiy, Prilukskiy (all Late Pleistocene); Tyasminskiy, Kaidaiskiy, Dneprovskiy, Zavadovskiy (?) (all Middle Pleistocene); some of them are presented by fragments and are not always evident in the outcrop; Sulskiy.
-The paleomagnetic Matuyama stage is represented by the Martonoshskiy, Priazovskiy, Shirokinskiy, and Ilyichovskiy horizons.
+The paleomagnetic Matuyama stage is represented above the Martonoshskiy, Priazovskiy, Shirokinskiy, and Ilyichovskiy horizons.
 The last part of the exposure shows fine-grained, laminated alluvial-lacustrine sands with interbedded sandy muds (Fig. 4).
+The small mammal fauna of Kairian small mammal complex (developed Tamanian complex) was found in the fluvial deposits.

 Fig. 4.
 Stratotype of the loess-paleosol formation of Ukraine, village of Roksolany.
 Day 2.
-Central part of Pridnestovie (10 July 2020) Stop 2-1.
+Central part of Pridnestovie (9 September 2022) Stop 2-1.
 Stratotype of the Tiraspol faunistic complex "Kolkotova Balka" (Early Neopleistocene) This stratotype is located on the VI (formerly V) terrace of the Dniester River.
-It makes a wide strip along the left bank of the river at a height of 30-35 m above the foundation layer.
-Its thickness is 30 m, including 15 m of alluvium, and 15 m of loess-like loams with layers of fossil soils (Fig. 5).
+It makes a wide strip along the left bank of the river and has 30-35 m thickness, including 15 m of alluvium, and 15 m of loess-paleosol deposits (Fig. 5).
+The Tiraspol large and small mammal fauna was found in the fluvial deposits.
+Also the Late Tiraspolian small mammal fauna was discovered in the Vorona fossil soil, and Gun'kovian (Likhvin) fauna - in Inzhava fossil soil, located above the fluvial deposits (Fig. 5).